750€

 Belgian antique market

-A matchlock toradar fitted with a slender twisted barrel ending in a fluted swollen muzzle.
+A matchlock toradar fitted with slender twisted barrel ending in a fluted swollen muzzle.
 The barrel attached to the stock with both wire and rattan capucines.
 Bilateral steel side plates with lobbed edges.
 The pricker holder with chevrons.
 The serpentine misses a jaw.
-The stock behind the breech is black and inlaid with ivory flowers and foliage bands. (with losses) The butt with a heart shape enclosing two flowers.
+The stock behind the breech is black and inlaid with ivory flowers and foliage bands.
+The butt with a heart shape enclosing two flowers.
 Two mirrored elegant geese.
-The butt cap missing some ivory pieces.
 A tassel with Hindi writing and label.
-Condition is average.
-Pieces of ivory missing.
+Condition is good with some wear that comes with age.
 The hardwood stock with dents and a few cracks.
-The barrel needs retightening because it feels a bit wobbly.
-Evidence of period tampering.
-A days work in skilful hands can return this piece to its former glory.
-See pictures.
+Signs of period tampering and some recent restorations.
 A similar looking piece formerly in the Jaipur arsenal.
 See Elgood.

-- a similar Rajput example in the ballroom of the Sandringham House, Royal Collection Trust, RCIN 37986
+- similar Rajput example in the ballroom of Sandringham House, Royal Collection Trust, RCIN 37986

 - Lord Egerton of Tatton, Indian and Oriental Armour, p.
 111 (Pl.IV.,N°, 422), '...
 Presented by the Rajah of Jaipur'.